demisto/content-docs/docs/context-standards.md

-    "Office": "STRING, The office where the person associated with the account works.", "JobTitle": "STRING, The job title of the account.", "Department": "STRING, The department of the account.", "State": "STRING, The state where the account works.", "City": "STRING, The city associated with the account.", "Street": "STRING, The street associated with the account.",
+    "Office": "STRING, The office where the person associated with the account works.", "JobTitle": "STRING, The job title of the account.", "Department": "STRING, The department of the account.", "Country": "STRING, The country associated with the account.", "State": "STRING, The state where the account works.", "City": "STRING, The city associated with the account.", "Street": "STRING, The street associated with the account.",